Universal groups of cellular automata: Questions

 \begin{question} Let $X$ be a sofic shift.
-When does $\Aut(X)$ have an (f.g.)-universal f.g. subgroup? \end{question}
+When does $\Aut(X)$ have an (f.g.)-universal f.g.\ subgroup? \end{question}

 This problem does not seem feasible at the moment: It is not known when $\Aut(Y)$ embeds into $\Aut(X)$ for mixing SFTs $X, Y$.
-Trying to find self-embedding of subgroups of $\Aut(X)$ into $\Aut(X)$ runs into similar difficulties.
+Trying to find non-trivial self-embedding of subgroups of $\Aut(X)$ into $\Aut(X)$ runs into similar difficulties.

 The author does not know another class of subshifts where such a universality question would be interesting.
-We note, however, that the non-f.g. automorphism groups of minimal subshifts constructed in \cite{BoLiRu88,Sa14d} both have an f.g.-universal f.g.-subgroups, namely $\langle \sigma \rangle$.
+We note, however, that the non-f.g.\ automorphism groups of minimal subshifts constructed in \cite{BoLiRu88,Sa14d} both have an f.g.-universal f.g.-subgroups, namely $\langle \sigma \rangle$.
 In \cite{BoLiRu88}, $(\Q, +)$ is constructed, in \cite{Sa14d}, the dyadic rationals.

-It is shown in \cite{BeMaHy17} that the asynchronous rational group (consisting of all asynchronous finite-state transductions defining a self-homeomorphism of $A^\N$, for a finite alphabet $A$) is not finitely-generated, so one can ask for universality results.
+It is shown in \cite{BeHyMa19} that the asynchronous rational group (consisting of all asynchronous finite-state transductions defining a self-homeomorphism of $A^\N$, for a finite alphabet $A$) is not finitely generated, so one can ask for universality results.
 The set of subgroups of the asynchronous rational group does not depend on the alphabet.

-As for synchronous automata groups, as with one-sided subshifts, one needs to fix a single alphabet, or even finite groups pose a problem for universality (since there is no boundedly-branching rooted tree where all finite groups act).
+As for synchronous automata groups, as with one-sided subshifts, one needs to fix a single alphabet, or even finite groups pose a problem for universality (since there is no boundedly-branching rooted tree where all finite groups act faithfully by automorphisms).
 When one alphabet is fixed, the group of all synchronous automata transductions is not finitely generated, as it has infinite abelianization (consider the signs of permutations performed on different levels or the tree).

 \begin{question} Is there an (f.g.-)universal automata group over a finite alphabet $A$?
-Does the asynchronous rational group have an (f.g.-)universal f.g. subgroup? \end{question}
+Does the asynchronous rational group have an (f.g.-)universal f.g.\ subgroup? \end{question}

 Especially in connection with Theorem 3.3 of \cite{BaKaNe10}, one could also ask whether there are universal automata groups within automata groups of bounded activity.